An SDP method for Fractional Semi-infinite Programming Problems with SOS-convex polynomials: Convergence rate analysis

 \section{Convergence rate analysis}

 In this section, we consider the convergence rate of the lower bound $r^{\dsdp}_k$ to the optimal value $r^{\star}$ and the outer approximation $\Lambda_k$ to the feasible set $\K$.
 This will be done by combining the convergence analysis of Lasserre's measure-based upper bounds for polynomial minimization problems in \cite{SL2020} and the metric regularity of semi-infinite convex inequality system (c.f. \cite{CKLP2007}).
+In this section, to apply the results in \cite{SL2020}, {\itshape we assume that the measure $\nu$ \eqref{eq::outerapp} is the Lebesgue measure with support exactly $\Y$}.

 Define the set-valued mapping $\mathcal{G}:\ \RR^m \ \rightrightarrows\ \RR^2$ by

 Let $\mathbf{F}:=\{x\in\RR^m \mid \varphi_i(x)\le 0, \ i=1,\ldots, s\}$.
 Then, it is clear that $\K\cap\mathbf{B}^m_{\mathfrak{R}}=\mathcal{G}^{-1}(0, \mathfrak{R})\cap\mathbf{F}$.